dtmilano/shebang/README.md

 Another limitation is that the **shebang** line is passed verbatim to the _interpreter_, no variable expansion of any kind is performed.

+Regarding arguments provided in _interpreter_ command lines is not well defined how they would be treated.
+Different Unix-like systems treat them in different ways and sometimes the _interpreter_ is invoked with a single argument concatenating all the arguments provided in the original shebang command line.

 Extensions
 ----------